-Orr obliterated the single season scoring record for defensemen, Red Kelly's 70 points set in 1961, when he blitzed the league with 33 goals and 87 assists for 120 points.
-To put Orr's 120 points in perspective, the Seals Carol Vadnais was second with 44 - 76 points behind Orr.
+Orr obliterated the single season scoring record for defensemen, Red Kelly's 70 points set back in 1961, when he blitzed the league with 33 goals and 87 assists for 120 points.
+To put Orr's 120 points in perspective, the Seals Carol Vadnais was second with 44 points - 76 behind Orr.

 In the playoffs, Orr added an additional 20 points on nine goals and 11 assists in 14 games as the Bruins would capture their first Stanley Cup in 29 years, finished off with Orr's overtime goal in Game 4 of their sweep of the St. Louis Blues, captured in this iconic photograph of Orr celebrating the series clinching goal while flying through the air like a superhero.

 Following the season Orr was named the recipient of the Art Ross Trophy, his now annual Norris Trophy and the Conn Smythe Trophy as well as leading the league in plus/minus with a +54 rating.
 He was also named the recipient of the Hart Trophy on this date in 1970, making him the first defenseman in 26 seasons to be named the NHL MVP since the Toronto Maple Leafs Babe Pratt in 1944.

 In 1999, The Hockey News asked experts to select the most important regular season performance in NHL history and Orr's 1969-70 season was ranked #1, even ahead of Wayne Gretzky's three separate 200+ point seasons, including the one in which he scored a record 92 goals, because "Orr changed the way the game was played.
 He expanded the job description of all defensemen who followed.
 No longer was it accepted for defensemen to join the offense, it was expected of them if teams were to have success."